timothyhalley/dota2/src/components/Table/README.md

     return
   }

-  // This is used to determine if the interface has a return r.totalCount 或 this.showPagination = false
+  // This is used to determine if the interface has a return r.totalCount or this.showPagination = false
   // When the situation is satisfied, it means that the data does not meet the paging size, and the table paging function is turned off.
   !r.totalCount && ['auto', false].includes(this.showPagination) && (this.localPagination = false)
   this.localDataSource = r.data // Return the array data in the result